Alimia Islet in Halki

 In the ancient times, the island was called Evlimnia, a name that is related with the two natural bays on the eastern and the western side, Agios Georgios and Emporio, that provide safe shelters.
 In the Hellenistic times, Alimia was used as an anchorage and observatory for the Rhodian fleet.
 A tower was constructed that survives till today on the eastern side of the tallest peak of the island.
 Part of this Hellenistic tower was used for the construction of a Medieval Castle in 1475 by the Knights of Saint John, who had conquered the Dodecanese that time.

 The village of Alimnia is found at the largest bay of the island and has many houses, most of which are ruined after the abandonment of the island from its inhabitants in the 1940s.
 This village was declared a protected settlement in 1978.
-On the north west of the island and in close distance to the coast, there is a small lake with salty water, one of the 37 natural reserves of Dodecanese.
+On the northwest of the island and in close distance to the coast, there is a small lake with salt water, one of the 37 natural reserves of Dodecanese.